Hong Kong’s soul on canvas through the eyes of a globetrotter

 One of your projects revolves around old and new Hong Kong.
 What was the thought behind it and how did you juxtapose the two in an art map?

 I wanted to portray diversity in Hong Kong through images.
 I studied the city’s history and walked through my favourite streets.
 I tried to choose the most significant places and highlight the course of history.
 Eventually, I chose Kowloon as it is one of the most beautiful areas of Hong Kong and here you can enjoy the charms of a modern city and at the same time, that of an ancient place.
 Life doesn’t stop here even for a second.
 Through 18 key points, I made an art map of the place to reflect what it means to me.

 Tin Hau Temple (Yau Ma Tei)

 Built in honour of Tin Hau, the Queen of Seas and protector of mariners and fishermen, the temple came into existence in the 19th century.
 An integral part of the Yung Shue Tau square, the temple was originally built closer to water.
 Shanghai street won’t be the same without the subtle and sweet smell of incense which leads to the temple.

 One of the oldest cafes in Hong Kong, the ambience of this place is fascinating.
 The eatery hasn’t changed a bit since its existence and the bright windows on the second-floor are unmissable.
 An iconic institution like this which is synonymous to Hong Kong had to be a part of the map.

 The path leading from Shek Lung Street to Hi Lung Street may be unusual but is an interesting area of Shanghai Street as there are several kitchenware stores located here.
 One can find different types of knives but what caught my attention was the wooding chopping boards.
 The moment I saw them, I decided to paint them in one of my paintings.
-The young generation isn’t keen about wooden chopping boards as new tools have replaced them.
+The young generation isn’t keen on wooden chopping boards as new tools have replaced them.